Life in the MIDP

 Academic support that thinks outside the box— just like you do.

 We get it: med school is challenging.
-And a one-year preclinical curriculum sounds even more daunting when you’ve developed a completely different learning style through your PhD years.
-After all, a PhD implies a deep dive in a niche topic, while medical curriculum encourages moderate depth over a wide survey of topics.
+And a one-year preclinical curriculum sounds daunting and the medical curriculum encourages moderate depth over a wide survey of topics.

 Break out of your left-brain bubble